zk2275/P8105_Final_Project/Proposal.md

 outcomes in AIDS patients and to evaluate the efficacy of different treatment modalities.

+Additionally, we think this project will allow us to combine skills learned in this class with skills from all our other classes, especially Biostatistical Methods, Principals of Epidemiology, and Survival Analysis.

 ## Intended Final Products

-Introduction of the data set and the visualization will be presented.
-Then, we create a website containing the interacive graphics with life-tables.
-The survival analysis and other analyses from epidimology and biostatistical methods will be established.
+We intend to provide a report including an introduction to the data and the project, visualizations of disease progression over time, and an analysis of survival across treatment methods.
+Then, we will create a website containing interactive graphics and life-tables.

 ## Anticipated Data Sources